What You Need to Know to Bring Prescription Drugs into the U.S. from Mexico

 Disclaimer

 U.S. laws are constantly changing, and the content in this article may change without notice.
 Mexpro has no association with U.S. Customs and Border Protection, the U.S. Drug Enforcement Administration, or the Food and Drug Administration.
-If you still have questions about what could be carried across the border you can contact the U.S. Drug Enforcement Administration or U.S. Customs and Border Protection.
+If you still have questions about what could be carried across the border, please contact the U.S. Drug Enforcement Administration or U.S. Customs and Border Protection.

 Other Medical Discounts

 Did you know that medical tourism is becoming popular in Mexico among U.S. and Canadian citizens?
 Mexico has put a lot of money into improving medical facilities and training doctors at top schools in the U.S. and other countries.
-If you need a medical procedure that is not affordable, or your deductible exceeds the funds in your pocketbook, look no further than Mexico.
+If you need a medical procedure that is not affordable in the U.S., or your deductible exceeds the funds in your pocketbook, look no further than Mexico.
+On Mexpro's blog you can find more information on Medical tourism in Mexico.